cesaraustralia/DynamicGrids.jl/README.md

 That is, we are running the rule at a rate of _1.4 billion times per second_.
 These timings could be improved (maybe 10-20%) by using grids of `Int32` or `Int16` to use less memory and cache.
-But we will stop here!
+But we will stop here.